cairis-platform/cairis/ben_matt.md

 To start building client confidence, scoping meetings are planned with a great deal of attention to detail - particularly given the risk of going out of scope and breaching the CMA.
-Experience has allowed Matt to get a gut feeling of possible risks that might be present in a system at an early stage, so these meetings are used to confirm his understanding, explain potential threats, and communicate the strategy to be taken when undertaking the engagement.
+Experience has allowed Matt to get the gut feeling of possible risks that might be present in a system at an early stage, so these meetings are used to confirm his understanding, explain potential threats, and communicate the strategy to be taken when undertaking the engagement.